Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 In actuality, the coloration of this rattlesnake can vary drastically.
 The most common varieties are light gray, ash, olive green, and occasionally black.

-The diamond pattern that runs from the bottom of its head all the way down to its tail is what you can see, though.
+You can see the diamond pattern that runs from the bottom of its head all the way down to its tail, though.

 In addition, it has two distinct stripes that extend from the top of its head to the bottom of its body.
 If all else fails, though, keep an ear out for the infamous rattle of a rattlesnake!